Doulas and COVID-19

 During this uncertain time as we face a pandemic of COVID-19, the health and safety of my clients and their families is priority.
-I have always followed, and will continue to follow strict handwashing protocols, as well as offering options to connect rather than in person for interviews and prenatal meetings, such as video chatting, text and email.
+I have always followed, and will continue to follow strict handwashing protocols, wear a mask, as well as offering options to connect other than in person for interviews and prenatal meetings, such as video chatting, text and email.

 Pima County Health Department